19hours/sg-statutes/Acts/Parliament (Privileges, Immunities and Powers) Act.md

 ### Restriction on prosecution

 37\.
-No prosecution shall be instituted in any court for an offence under this Act unless the matter giving rise to that prosecution has been referred to the Attorney-General under section 21(1).
+No prosecution shall be instituted in any court for an offence under this Act unless the matter giving rise to that prosecution has been referred to the Public Prosecutor under section 21(1).

 [15/2010 wef 02/01/2011]